daveio/.baseline/rules.md

 ## Rules

 Read `CLAUDE.md` and `README.md` for more information about the project if present.
+Update them as changes are made.

 ## Shell